 Many of our E.A.L.
 (English as an Additional Language) students as we know start from a low base but catch up as they learn English and develop their understanding.
 Their growth is also very pleasing.

-NAPLAN tests the sorts of skills that are essential for every child to progress through school and life, such as reading, writing, spelling, grammar and numeracy.
+NAPLAN assesses the sorts of skills that are essential for every child to progress through school and life, such as reading, writing, spelling, grammar and numeracy.
 It is important to remember that NAPLAN tests are not pass/fail tests - they indicate where a student is on in their learning journey.

 At the classroom level NAPLAN is one of a number of important tools used by teachers to measure student progress.

 Our growth is well above state growth with very strong growth in the areas of spelling, grammar and punctuation.